 WAC 200-100-02005 provides that "Membership in a joint self-insurance program requires the execution of a foundation agreement.
 Only members may participate in risk-sharing.
-Only members may participate in the self-insured retention layer, and only members may participate in the joint purchase of insurance or reinsurance".
+Only members may participate in the joint purchase of insurance or reinsurance".

 RCW 48.62.141 requires that "Every joint self-insurance program covering liability or property risks, excluding multistate programs governed by RCW 48.62.081, shall provide for the contingent liability of participants in the program if assets of the program are insufficient to cover the program's liabilities".